 21.1 INTRODUCTION TO THE IMMUNE SYSTEM

 The adaptive immune system has evolved to respond to an initial encounter with a variety of foreign pathogens as well as a potential secondary encounter with the same pathogen.
 These challenges have shaped the development of the immune system to have the properties of diversity, specificity, and memory.
 Diversity enables an individual to respond to a broad array of possible pathogens, while at the same time generating exquisite specificity to elements of specific pathogens, ensuring a focused response to a given pathogen while minimizing collateral damage to the host tissues.
-Memory is the ability of the immune system to respond rapidly to a pathogen that has previously been encountered, thus avoiding sickness and quickly clearing the offending organism without damaging the host.
+Memory is the ability of the immune system to respond rapidly to a pathogen that has been encountered previously thus quickly clearing the offending organism.

 21.2.1 Antigen Presentation